What is a Breach of Duty?

 How do you prove that the defendant wasn’t paying attention or obeying traffic laws?
 It depends on the situation, but usually, video footage and witnesses to the accident would help.

 The intricacies of personal injury cases can be overwhelming, especially if you’re healing from injuries.
 Trying to track down video footage and witness statements take time, and there may be several legal issues involved in your case.
-It’s in your best interest to consult an experienced attorney before taking any legal actions.
+It’s in your best interest to consult an experienced Houston personal injury attorney before taking any legal actions.
 Contact our Houston personal injury law office or call us at (713) 224-4878.